AmineZaouga/Fullstack-Concepts-Revision-Hand-Books/README.md

 let s1 = new Student("Lina", 20, "A");
 s1.greet();
 s1.study();
+Learn more: MDN Classes

+Navigation:
-Navigation: ⬅️ Strings | 🏠 Home | ➡️ How to Use →
+⬅️ Strings | ⬅️ Home | ➡️ How to Use This Sheet →

+<a name="how-to-use-this-sheet"></a>

 📌 How to Use This Sheet
 Review each section before taking the JavaScript skill tests.